 What is a TIA?

-A TIA or transient ischaemic attack happens when a temporary blockage cuts off the blood supply to part of your brain.
-With a TIA the blockage either dissolves on its own or moves, so that the blood supply returns to normal and your stroke symptoms disappear.
+A transient ischaemic attack or TIA (also known as a mini-stroke) is the same as a stroke, but it lasts a short amount of time.
+It happens when a temporary blockage cuts off the blood supply to part of your brain.
+With a TIA, the blockage either dissolves on its own or moves, so that the blood supply returns to normal and your stroke symptoms disappear.

-A TIA has the same symptoms as a stroke, except that the symptoms only last for a short amount of time.
+A TIA has the same symptoms as a stroke, except they last for a short amount of time.
 The FAST test helps to spot the three most common signs of stroke or TIA.

 - Face: Can the person smile?
 Has their face fallen on one side?